Home > Heating > When Should You Actually Use Emergency Heat?

 • Treat it as a signal to call for service: If you find yourself needing to use the emergency heat, it means your primary system is broken.
 Your next step should always be to schedule a professional repair to fix the root cause.

-What Is Emergency Heat, Anyway?
+So, What Exactly Is Emergency Heat?

 If you have a heat pump, you’ve probably seen the “Emergency Heat” or “EM Heat” setting on your thermostat and wondered what it’s for.
 Think of it as your home’s backup heating system.
 It’s designed to take over when your primary system—the heat pump—can’t keep up, either because of extremely cold weather or a mechanical issue.
 When you manually switch to this setting, you’re telling your system to bypass the heat pump entirely and rely on a secondary source, which is usually an electric resistance heating strip (similar to the coils in a toaster).
 While it’s a crucial feature for staying warm during a true heating failure, it’s not meant for everyday use.
 Understanding how and when to use it is key to keeping your home comfortable without sending your energy bills through the roof.